alexlovric/aligrator/README.md

 ```
 - Here we use the high-order Runge-Kutta 8/9 method.
 - For adaptive time-stepping, pass `Some(AdaptiveDt::new(Some(1e-6), None, None))` as the second argument.
 Here the first argument is tolerance, the second is minimum time step, and the third is maximum time step.
-- You can switch to other integrators (see commented lines in the example).

 ### 4. Integrate the System
 ```rust